haimbilia/BuyHub/readme.txt

     => 064928 - Sub-admin shipping and pickup module won't disapear permission if permission restricted.
     => 064920 - Sub-admin didn't logout if permission revoke.
-    => 064927 - Go to top button on the payment success page also appears in the invoice print
+    => 064927 - Go to top button on the payment success page also appears in the invoice print => 064925 - No option available to add the billing address if the user close the add billing address popup once without selecting any address.

 UAT points: